Zika Forest

 The Zika (or Ziika) Forest (/ˈziːkə/) is a tropical forest near Entebbe in Uganda.
 Ziika means 'overgrown' in the Luganda language.
 As the property of the Uganda Virus Research Institute (UVRI) of Entebbe, it is protected and restricted to scientific research.

 The forest covers an area of about 25 ha next to the swamps of Waiya Bay, an inlet of Lake Victoria.
 Easily accessible and combining several ecosystems, the Zika Forest is well suited to the study of mosquitoes.
 According to the UVRI, the size of the research area of the forest is about 12 ha.
-The forest has a rich biodiversity in plants and moths, and is home to about 40 types of mosquitoes.
-The UVRI also maintains an insectarium.
+The forest has a rich biodiversity in plants and moths, and is home to about 40 species of mosquitoes.
+The UVRI also maintains an insectary for studying disease vectors.

 The forest is also accessible to visitors for bird watching.
 Former U.S. President Jimmy Carter once visited the forest for that purpose.

 The Zika virus as well as the moths Sidisca zika and Milocera zika are named after the forest.

 The Zika Forest is where the infected Aedes mosquito first spread Zika to rhesus monkeys, then spreading further to humans.